bztsrc/raspi3-tutorial/README.md

 He has added considerably more code to his [Rust repository](https://github.com/rust-embedded/rust-raspi3-OS-tutorials) which is a very good start if you're interested in this language.

+A few questions popped up on [ycombinator](https://news.ycombinator.com/item?id=24637129) regarding this.
+First, please note that I've started the sentance with "my personal opinion" (and I mean Rust has a considerably larger grammar than C, and it's easy to forget with cargo that you actually must compile in all dependencies).
+Second, and please don't get this the wrong way, but if you find clicking on the "Rust port" link too complicated then maybe low-level programming is not the best hobby for you!

 Prerequisites
 -------------